sysrel/PROMPT/PROMPT_examples/data_modeling/argsize/variable_index_simple_equality/README.txt

-Example about Data models, bound constraint
+Example about Data models, a simple equality bound constraint about argument size

 How to run:
 $ ./run.sh foo.bc 2>&1 | tee o.txt